Ddaretrogamer/Sword-and-Shield-Ultimate-Plus/README.md

 # Sword-and-Shield-Ultimate-Plus
-This repo holds patches and Readme files for the GBA ROM hack Sword and Shield Ultimate Plus English version A FireRed ROM hack by Pclg and Jeanstars.
+This repo holds patches and Readme files for the GBA ROM hack Sword and Shield Ultimate Plus English version.
+A FireRed ROM hack by Pclg and Jeanstars.
 Translated and enhanced by Phantonomy.

 ## About the game: